 Is Taking A 401k Loan (Borrowing) A Good Idea?

-Taking a loan out on your 401k is a much better option than withdrawing funds from your 401k.
+Taking a loan out on your 401k account is a much better option than withdrawing funds from your 401k.
 A 401k loan is managed through your employer and the retirement provider.
-For instance, the current rules allow you to take out a loan of up to $50,000, or half of your 401k balance, whichever is less.

-If you take a loan on your 401k, you are required to pay back the loan within a specific amount of time a a predetermined interest rate, usually around 7%.
-By doing this, you are still in debt, but you are repaying the debt at a rate of 7% interest (or whatever your contracted interest rate is).
+If you take a loan on your 401k, you are required to pay the loan back within a specific amount of time – a predetermined interest rate, usually around 7%.
+By doing this, you are still in debt, but you are repaying the debt at a rate of 7% interest (or whatever your contracted rate is).

 These loans are usually repaid out of your employment checks and do not allow you the choice to modify or neglect payment.
 By using this method, you are forcing yourself to live off less and hopefully, you will change your spending habits in the meantime.
 This still requires a great deal of focus from going back into credit card debt while you are repaying your 401k loan.